 Do not terminate the discharge line at a level lower than that of the liquid being pumped unless a siphon breaker is used in the line.
-Otherwise, a siphoning action causing damage to the pump could result.
+Otherwise, a si-

 Valves

 If a throttling valve is desired in the discharge line, use a valve as large as the largest pipe to minimize friction losses.
 Never install a throttling valve in a suction line.